Tu Lan Family Adventure Tour

 Safety when joining the tour

 This is always the top priority of all Oxalis Adventure tours to ensure the safety of both visitors and Oxalis’ staff on any trip.
 We only use high-quality equipment meeting international standards, mainly imported from France, the UK, and Switzerland.
 The guide team must undergo professional training and be tested for skills regularly.
 Only qualified Oxalis guides are allowed to lead Oxalis tours.
-Visitors can learn about the "safety management" and " safety equipmen" that Oxalis uses here.
+Visitors can learn about the "safety management" and " safety equipment" that Oxalis uses here.

 Risk prevention and management